 What equipment do I need to do video conferencing?

 You’ll need a camera, which is built into most laptops (or if not available, an add-on webcam), and a microphone which is also usually built into most computers.
-You can test these things by clicking this link: https://zoom.us/test
+You can also use your phone to connect via a browser if you do not have access to a computer.

 Is it secure?

-Do I need a Mental Health Care Plan from my GP to access this service?
+Do I need a Mental Health Care Plan from my GP to access the telehealth service?

 However, if you wish to receive a Medicare rebate you will need to provide a Mental Health Care Plan from your GP.